dingusdev/dingusppc/zdocs/users/manual.md

 ### Properties

 ```
-rambank1_size
+rambank1_size X
-rambank2_size
+rambank2_size X
-rambank3_size
+rambank3_size X
-rambank4_size
+rambank4_size X
 ```

-Set the RAM sizes to use
+Set the RAM sizes to use, with X being an integer of a power of 2 up to 256.

 ```
 fdd_img